 The Retie Landscape Objects in the province of Antwerp are designed to enhance the quality of the walking area around the ‘Grote Gracht’, to the east of the Belgian municipality of Retie.
-Serge Schoemaker Architects interpreted the rich local agricultural history with a poetic, minimalist design.
+The rich local agricultural history has been interpreted with a poetic, minimalist design.

 The municipality of Retie sought an overall concept that would enhance the identity and attractiveness of the walking area.
 Agricultural development around the 19th-century Grote Gracht in recent decades has resulted in an open landscape, which is unique in the Kempense Heuvelrug nature area.
 Notable features of the area include the striking plot arrangements and waterways.

-Our winning competition design is both poetic and functional in character: the plan consists of six information pillars and three land art objects.
+Our winning competition design is both poetic and functional in character: the plan consists of six information pillars and three land art objects, all constructed of coated sheet steel.
 Each object tells a different story, revealing the history of the surrounding agriculture.
 Although each element is unique, their minimalist design and distinctive colouring makes them a recognizable family of objects.

 The information pillars consist of life-sized ‘map fragments’ placed vertically in the landscape.
 The abstract map fragments show the contrast between the orthogonal plots and the natural streams, while the information texts explain the agricultural history of the area and the Retie dialect.